qwertyowmx/qwertyowrmx/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Kotlin and Python
+- 🌱 I’m currently learning Bash and Python
-- 👯 I’m looking to collaborate on Kotlin opensource projects
 - 📫 How to reach me: http://t.me/qwertyowrmx